 More details about mosque of Al Nasir Muhammad Cairo:

 In fact, both are without carving.
 Its upper part has an open hexagonal pavilion.
 Moreover, it supports the top of the structure, which is like the top of the western minaret.
 Both minarets have balconies adorned with parapets.
 They made of stone panels pierced with arabesques.
 Furthermore, they carved in the same technique used to make the screens of Sanjar.
-The crenellation around the base of the bulbous is the earliest known experimentation.
+The crenelation around the base of the bulbous is the earliest which known experimentation.
 This is with technique at the base of a Cairene dome.
 A craftsman from Tabriz came to Cairo during the reign of Al Nasir Muhammad.
 He was the one who built other minarets covered with faience, as was the fashion in Persia.
 The bulb shape also came from Tabriz technique, but also the bulb shape, seem to have come from Tabriz.
 Both minarets also have another common feature.

 It distinguishes them from all other Mamluk minarets.
 Moreover, their base is below the level of the roof of the mosque.
-It is when the roof of the mosque was rebuilt, the minarets were already standing.
+It is when the roof of the mosque rebuilt, the minarets were already standing.
 On the northern wall of Al Nasir Muhammad mosque Cairo underneath the minaret is a small balcony.
 It reached by a staircase inside the mosque.
 Its function is unknown.
 One may speculate that it intended for prayers or recitations addressed.
-This is to overflow crowds of worshipers outside Al Nasir Muhammad mosque Cairo.
-Furthermore, the interior of Al Nasir Muhammad mosque Cairo follows the hypo-style scheme.
+This is to overflow crowds of worshipers outside Al Nasir Muhammad mosque.
+Furthermore, the interior of Al Nasir Muhammad mosque follows the hypo-style scheme.
 It is with the standard pattern of a rectangular courtyard.
 A sanctuary on the Qibla side and arcades surrounding its other three sides.